localthomas/pandoc-drawio/Readme.md

 Although this tool is a static binary, it requires the executables `xvfb-run` (optional; required if running headless) and `drawio` in the `PATH` and currently only works on Linux.
 The paths to these executables can be set via configuration flags, use `--help` to see a reference of all available flags.

+## Usage

+Download the static binary from the [releases page](https://github.com/localthomas/pandoc-drawio/releases).
+Use the filter via the `--filter` option in pandoc: e.g. `pandoc --filter /path/to/pandoc-drawio -o test.html test.md`.

 ## Development